These Vining Houseplants for Bathrooms are great for space with high humidity and warmth. They will look amazing near your tub or sink!

 Botanical Name: Pilea peperomioides

-The humid environment of the bathroom creates ideal conditions for this pilea.
-Just make sure you keep it near a bright window.
+The cool and damp environment of the bathroom creates ideal conditions for this pilea.
+Just make sure it sits near a bright window.

 Find out beautiful pilea varieties here